-Does Kyle Richards Really Want Lisa Vanderpump Fired From ‘The Real Housewives of Beverly Hills’?
+Does Kyle Richards Really Want Lisa Vanderpump Fired From ‘The Real Housewives Of Beverly Hills’?

 In an Instagram Story shared at that time, Richards and her friends said, “Goodbye Kyle,” thus mocking Todd for his comments to her during her fight with Vanderpump months ago.

-While many have slammed Richards for her alleged mean girl behavior, Richards has insisted that she wasn’t trying to be viscous with her posts.
+While many have slammed Richards for her alleged mean girl behavior, Richards has insisted that she wasn’t trying to be vicious with her posts.
 Instead, she’s insisted she was only doing her best to fight back against Todd, who aggressively got in her face, by laughing about the matter instead of acting out with anger.

 “Personally, I would think they would prefer me making a joke about it rather than making a big deal about a man getting up in my face,” Richards continued.

-As Richards explained, she could have made a bigger deal about Todd’s behavior but didn’t do so because she truly cares about him and Vanderpump, despite of their Season 9 issues.
+As Richards explained, she could have made a bigger deal about Todd’s behavior but didn’t do so because she truly cares about him and Vanderpump, despite their Season 9 issues.

-Richards and Vanderpump haven’t seen or spoken to one another since last year, when last week’s episode was filmed, and so far, they haven’t said much when it comes to potentially reconciling.
+Richards and Vanderpump haven’t seen or spoken to one another since last year when last week’s episode was filmed, and so far, they haven’t said much when it comes to a potential reconciling.

 To see more of Richards, Vanderpump, and their co-stars, don’t miss new episodes of The Real Housewives of Beverly Hills Season 9 on Tuesday nights at 9 p.m. on Bravo TV.